-A qualification must be completed within twice the minimum time and students are only allowed 2 years to complete each level.
+A qualification must be completed within 5 years and students are only allowed 2 years to complete each level.
 Failure to comply with this rule will preclude the student from re-registration in the Department of Fine Art & Jewellery Design.
-Students wishing to appeal against this ruling should refer to Rule GI (9) in the General Handbook.
+Students wishing to appeal against this ruling should refer to Rule G1 (9) in the General Handbook.